-Certificate Select the certificate for the operator - AAA.
-This can be the same certificate as the one used with OSU service.
+- 9. Certificate: Select the certificate for the operator AAA.
+This can be the same certificate as the one used with OSU service. - 10.
+Friendly Names: Enter the HS2.0 operator's friendly name.

-HS2.0 operator's friendly name is a mandatory field.
-Operator's friendly name is displayed on mobile client's screen.
+The operator's friendly name is displayed on mobile client's screen.
 It is also used for operator verification during onboarding.